Belle Black: Storylines

 Belle stays married given the extent of Philip's injuries.
 Later, Belle gives birth to Claire, who is really Shawn's daughter.
 Eventually, Claire's paternity is revealed, and Belle tells Phillip that she does not love him.
 Pregnant again, doctors tell Belle the baby would not survive.
 Philip makes the decision to terminate Belle's pregnancy after assuring her that he would not let the baby die.
 Utterly devastated, Belle leaves Philip and moves in with her parents.
 Ready to resume her relationship with Shawn, Belle begins to pressure Shawn to be a more responsible father.
 Shawn opts to respond by sleeping with former prostitute, Willow Stark.
 After Victor kidnaps Claire, a custody battle ensues, pitting Brady against Kiriakis.
 The conflict came to a head while at sea when Philip loses hold of Claire and the baby is swept overboard.
 Belle and Shawn eventually reunite with Claire; Shawn proposes marriage even as Belle and Philip grew closer.
 The passion-tossed triangle continues to undergo several more trials and predictable miscommunications when on November 23, 2007, Shawn and Belle marry even though Belle continued to have feelings for Philip.
 In March 2008, Shawn and Belle once again reconcile and decide to sail the world, strengthen their marriage, and bond as a family by taking Claire with them (as Bo and Hope did with Shawn), then together they are written off the daytime soap.

 Seven years later, Belle returns to Salem with Shawn and their teenage daughter Claire.
 In September 2016 Belle and Shawn move to Hong Kong leaving Claire in Salem with Marlena and John.

+Reception

+Charlie Mason from Soaps She Knows put Rahmer's portrayal of Belle on his list of the worst soap opera recasts, saying that she could not replace Storms as she had "become so well-loved by fans of the NBC soap that she seemed irreplaceable".
+Mason also commented that Madison "made the role her own" when she stepped into the role.